Bauer Automatic

 The JSSAP pistol tested 8 pistol designs from US and European companies.
 The eventual winner was a modification of the Beretta M-92S (first designated the M-92S-1, later the M-92SB-F, and then the M-92F when it was placed on the civilian market).
 Modifications made to the M-92S included squaring off of the front of the trigger guard, an optional magazine with an extended base, grip plates made of stronger and more durable plastic, and a lanyard ring to allow the attachment of a retention cord (generally called a "dummy cord" in the US military).
 The barrel is of a slightly different length, 4.94 inches.
 The finish of the M-9 is a proprietary Beretta finish called Bruniton, which is a derivative of Teflon.
 Later versions of the M-9 are based on the M-92FS; these versions of the M-9 do not have a different designation, but use a more reliable safety and include a decocker.
 Some strengthening was also made to the slide and frame, as hairline cracking was a frequent complaint about the M-9.
 Another modification is very recent; in Iraq, the use of old and commercially-bought magazines with the M-9 (due to shortages of magazine in US military supply systems) led to frequent stoppages, as the old magazines were worn out and the commercial magazines (even when bought from Beretta) did not work well in the M-9.
 Modifications were made to allow the M-9 greater flexibility in the magazines it would accept.
 (All three of these versions of the M-9 are identical for game purposes).

-The newest iteration of the M-9, the M-9A1, has a number of changes from the late-model M-9s.
+The M-9A1 has a number of changes from the late-model M-9s.
 The most noticeable difference is the addition of an integral MIL-STD-1913 rail under the dust cover for use with accessories.
 The magazine well is flared to allow for quicker reloading, and magazines issued with the M-9A1 (which will also fit into other M-9s) have protective anticorrosion finish of PVD.
 In addition, the magazine release is reversible.
 (For game purposes, the M-9A1 shoots identically to the M-9).

 So whether the troops are happy with the M-9 or not, it has become the US military’s service pistol.
 Many special ops units are using .45 ACP-firing pistols, and there is a growing movement in the US Army and Marines to ditch the M-9 in favor of a new .45 ACP-firing pistol.
 Oh well.